-Each Cosmos faith-based vacation is limited to an average of just 24 guests per departure.
+Cosmos offers Small-Group Discoveries on select faith-based dates.
+A Small-Group Discovery is limited to an average of just 24 guests per departure.
 There’s always room to roam with extra space between you and other travelers—while still getting up close and personal to the experiences you’ve been dreaming of.
-Small-Group Discoveries include all the features of a traditional Cosmos escorted vacation, complete with expert Tour Director, Driver, and Local Guides who ensure that your health and safety is our top priority.
-A Small-Group Discovery vacation is the perfectly sized tour—without the crowds.
+Small-Group Discoveries include all the features of a traditional Cosmos escorted tour, complete with expert Tour Director, Driver, and Local Guides who ensure that your health and safety is our top priority.
+A Small-Group Discovery trip is the perfectly sized tour—without the crowds.

 Total meals included:

 Check into your hotel and, if you have time, start exploring this busy city on your own before meeting your tour companions and Tour Director during the included welcome dinner at your hotel.

 Dedicate the morning to Milan's most important Catholic churches: St. Ambrose Basilica and the Duomo.
 St Ambrose is the patron saint of bee keepers, beggars, learners and Milan.
 Celebrate M Mass and admire the treasures of the Basilica and the Duomo with a Local Guide.

 Turin is known in the Catholic community worldwide as the home of the Holy Shroud, only available to the public on very special occasions.
 The city was also home to St. John Bosco, the priest who founded the Salesian religious institute to help poor children with their education during the industrial revolution.
 Your visit includes the Holy Shroud Museum, the Basilica of St. Mary Ausiliatrice, and St John Bosco's rooms.
 You’ll have time to appreciate the elegance of this city and former capital of Italy before attending M Mass.

 Today's Distance: 90 mi / 145 km